 How to keep baby safe in the sunshine

 By Kim Brown RMN, SCPHN HV- Independent Health Visitor

-Every year in a Britain we all wait in trepidation of the sunshine, ready to get out our shorts and barbecues to make the most of it.
+Every year in Britain we all wait in trepidation of the sunshine, ready to get out our shorts and barbecues to make the most of it.
 For those of you with small children however the arrival of the sunshine can bring with it anxiety about how best to keep your little one safe.
-So I’ve put together some straight forward advice using current, evidenced based recommendations to help you decide what will work best for you.
+So I’ve put together some straightforward advice using current, evidence based recommendations to help you decide what will work best for you.
 So kick off your flip flops and get comfy for this whistle stop tour of managing the sunshine.